What Are My Rights After A School Data Breach?

 Educational And School Data Breach Compensation Calculator

-Compensation for psychological harm is otherwise known as non-material damages.
+Compensation differs for each claimant and can involve non-material damages and material damages.
+Non-material damages is compensation for psychological harm.
 It’s calculated as it would be in personal injury cases: you’d attend a medical assessment.

 An independent medical professional would assess your injuries and create a report.
 The report would show: